 CPA Canada Business Monitor

 The Chartered Professional Accountants of Canada (CPA Canada) is proud to present the CPA Canada Business Monitor.
-This report draws on the strategic thinking and business insight of Chartered Professional Accountants and Chartered Accountants holding key leadership positions in a wide range of Canadian organizations to provide a view of business trends and economic optimism across Canada.
+This report draws on the strategic thinking and business insight of professional accountants holding key leadership positions in a wide range of Canadian organizations to provide a view of business trends and economic optimism across Canada.

-The state of the U.S. economy is viewed as the biggest challenge to economic growth by survey respondents (43 per cent) followed by uncertainty surrounding the Canadian economy is the next closest at 14 per cent.
+- The state of the U.S. economy is viewed as the biggest challenge to the Canadian economy, referenced by 38 per cent of respondents.
+Uncertainty surrounding the Canadian economy is the next closest at 14 per cent.